junxit/us-congress-bills-112/metadata.md

 - 2011-11-02 — Introduced in Senate
 - 2011-11-02 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs. (text of measure as introduced: CR S7070-7081)
 - 2011-11-02 — Sponsor introductory remarks on measure.
 (CR S7070)
+- 2011-11-09 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-01-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2012-01-26 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with an amendment in the nature of a substitute.
+Without written report.
+- 2012-01-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 296.